stepons/jrfolio/content/posts/PV_constituency.md

 ### Abstract

 The UK has fallen behind other comparable European nations in the amount of solar PV capacity installed, in part due to less generous subsidies.
-To see if this makes sense in terms of voting preferences of those installing solar panels this study plots solar PV installations on a map of constituencies.
+To see if this makes sense in terms of voting preferences of those installing solar panels, this study plots solar PV installations on a map of constituencies.

 The non-profit Open Climate Fix has amassed precise location information on solar PV in the UK in order to forecast ultra short-term solar energy generation to improve grid efficiency.
 This is mapped using geopandas with Ordnance Survey constituency data and election data from the House of Commons Library.